drabitoris/ont-basecalling-demultiplexing/README.md

 ## Considerations

 - The pipeline is compatible with SLURM clusters; use `-profile slurm`.
 - GPU resources are required for basecalling.
-On SLURM, ensure jobs request GPUs with the `--gres=gpu:X` option.
+On SLURM, this pipeline will send jobs requesting GPUs with the `--gres=gpu:X` option.
 - You can provide extra args to dorado basecalling and demultiplexing using `ext.args`.